Rohith-thangaganesh/trading_Journal/README.md

-# 🚀 Personal Trading Journal
+# 🚀 Personal Trading Journal by using - Vibe Coding Tool [Google Antigravity]

 > **"Trade in the Zone.
 Track with Style."**